 - Garmisch: Garmisch is a great “base camp” for a ton of Bavraian Alp Day Trips.
 This is a fantastic place if you’ve got older kids who love adventure and outdoors

 - Berlin: Similar to Munich in the sense that there is so much to do here (Here is my 2 Days In Berlin Itinerary) you’ll be able to find plenty to adapt to all ages to find something everyone enjoys at some point

-- Black Forest: Well, this isn’t just one city, but an area.
+- Black Forest: Well, this isn’t just one city, but an entire area.
+The Black Forest with kids has plenty to do!
 You can use the Black Forest as another great “jumping off place” and do tons of day trips to castles, quaint German villages, and more.